Awesome snorkeling is enjoyed throughout the Galápagos Islands but these snorkeling spots will blow your fins off!

 One of the very best active trips possible in the Galapagos Islands, this land-based multisport adventure combines nice accommodations with great guides and equipment and a well-planned itinerary designed to maximize recreation while seeing as much wildlife as possible.
 This trip is ideal for private groups or families, too.
 Trip Length: 7 Days Destination: San Cristobal, Isabela, & Santa Cruz Islands, Galapagos Lodging: First-class, beachfront Optunia Lodges Activities: Hiking, snorkeling, kayaking, mountain biking, wildlife viewing

 A First-class 20 passenger yacht that offers active and very personalized tours due to a small guide to traveler ratio (1 naturalist per 10 travelers).
-Great guides, great itineraries, great service make this a memorable trip, and this is the first yacht in the Galapagos to have Stand Up Paddleboards on board.
-Trip Length: 8 Days Destination: Galapagos Islands Accommodations: 20 passenger, First Class Yacht Activities: Wildlife viewing, naturalist walks, snorkeling, kayaking
+Great guides, great itineraries, great service make this a memorable trip, and this is the first yacht in the Galapagos to have Stand Up Paddle boards.
+Trip Length: 8 Days Destination: Galapagos Islands Accommodations: 20 passenger, First Class Yacht Activities: Wildlife viewing, naturalist walks, snorkeling, kayaking, stand up paddle boarding

 The Nemo I is a small 14-passenger sailing catamaran that is perfect for adventurous people who want to spend their time in the Galapagos outside on the net between the hulls or on the various common areas.
 Cabins are quite small, in the pontoons, making a trip on this boat an intimate nature adventure.
 Trip Lengths: 4, 5, 8, 11, 12, or 15 Days Destination: Galapagos Islands Lodging: 14-Passenger, tourist superior sailing catamaran Activities: Wildlife viewing, naturalist walks, snorkeling